Eric Gilman, PhD

 3661 Loulu Street | Honolulu, Hawaii 96822 USA

 Eric began his career as a wetlands scientist, researching coastal wetland ecological restoration techniques, coastal wetland responses to change in relative sea-level, and assessing the capacity of Pacific Island Countries to adapt to coastal ecosystem response to climate change.
-Following graduate school, he worked for the Pohnpei Port Authority in the Federated States of Micronesia, followed by a position on the cabinet of the Governor of the Northern Mariana Islands where he was responsible for a broad range of environmental research and policy areas.
+Following graduate school, he worked for the Pohnpei Port Authority in the Federated States of Micronesia, followed by a position on the cabinet of the Governor of the Northern Mariana Islands where he was responsible for a broad range of environmental research and policy programs.
 Eric then relocated to Hawaii, taking up a post with the Audubon Society and Blue Ocean Institute, conducting cooperative research to mitigate problematic bycatch in pelagic longline fisheries.
-In 1999 he founded and continues to manage the Fisheries Research Group, an informal coalition of fisheries research scientists that conducts independent research on the effects of fishing operations on pelagic ecosystems, funded primarily by private foundations.
+In 1999 he founded and continues to manage the Pelagic Fisheries Research Group, an informal coalition of fisheries research scientists that conducts independent research on the effects of fishing operations on pelagic ecosystems, funded primarily by private foundations.
 Eric was a visiting scientist at the Food and Agriculture Organization of the United Nations in Rome, where he developed FAO’s guidance on minimizing fisheries adverse effects on sea turtles, and assessed progress by regional fishery bodies in governing problematic bycatch.
-He then joined IUCN Global Marine Programme to continue gear technology research in pelagic fisheries, and initiated a program that catalyzed involvement of companies in tuna product supply chains in domestic and regional fisheries governance, sustainable seafood sourcing and fisheries improvement.
+He then joined the IUCN Global Marine Programme to continue gear technology research in pelagic fisheries, and initiated a program that catalyzed involvement of companies in tuna product supply chains in domestic and regional fisheries governance, sustainable seafood sourcing and fisheries improvement.
 After a senior management position with the Global Biodiversity Information Facility in Copenhagen, Denmark, he returned to Hawaii to take up an associate faculty post at Hawaii Pacific University Department of Natural Sciences, lead Luen Thai Fishing Venture’s environmental sustainability activities, serve as a fisheries advisor to the Sustainable Fisheries Partnership, resume independent research through the Fisheries Research Group coalition, and resume consulting services for various IGOs, NGOs and seafood supply chain companies.
-Eric is married, has an eight-year-old daughter, and enjoys running and growing coffee trees on his property in Hawaii.
+Eric is married, has a nine-year-old daughter, and enjoys running and growing coffee trees on his property in Hawaii.

 Editor of the journal Endangered Species Research: http://www.int-res.com/journals/esr/editors/